-- The Power Network Demonstration Centre is a world leading facility to help accelerate technology development to a point where it can be deployed on the network. - Network automation is being developed in collaboration with various companies to ensure we have a robust communication infrastructure as well as system intelligence.
-This has helped to significantly improve our response to faults and storms. - We have developed active network management solutions to connect renewable generation faster and at lower cost.
+- The Power Network Demonstration Centre is a world leading facility to help accelerate technology development to a point where it can be deployed on the network.
+The PNDC provides us with a platform to develop technology faster by creating an environment to test it without the risk to the wider network. - Network automation is being developed in collaboration with various companies to ensure we have robust communication infrastructure as well as system intelligence.
+This has helped to significantly improve our response to faults and storms.